einsteinpy/einsteinpy/docs/source/metric.rst

   * :math:`\ddot{x}_i+\Gamma_{kl}^i \dot{x}_k\dot{x}_l = 0`

-    where :math:`\Gamma` is Christoffel symbol of second kind.
+    where :math:`\Gamma` is the Christoffel symbol of the second kind.

 Christoffel symbols can be encapsulated in a rank-3 tensor which is symmetric over it's lower indices.
 Coming back to Riemann Curvature Tensor, which is derived from Christoffel symbols using the equation

   * :math:`R_{abc}^i=\partial_b\Gamma_{ca}^i-\partial_c\Gamma_{ba}^i+\Gamma_{bm}^i\Gamma_{ca}^m-\Gamma_{cm}^i\Gamma_{ba}^m`